ychding11/ychding11.github.io/_posts/2015-03-23-Graphics-Resources.md

 - [hardware github repo](https://github.com/hardware)

 ## OpenGL
+---

 - [OpenGL3.x Specification](https://www.opengl.org/registry/doc/glspec32.core.20091207.pdf) This is an OpenGL specifications
-    containing lotsof detailed description of OpenGL design.
+    containing lots of detailed description of OpenGL design.
 Perhaps We should regard it as a dictionary for lookup when in need.
 - [Next Generation OpenGL](https://www.khronos.org/assets/uploads/events/Next-Generation-OpenGL-Dec14.pdf)The slide has a very concrete description about 3D API of Khonoros group.
 It provides a family tree clearly depicting the relationship between OpenGL, OpenGL ES, WebGL.
 It is very helpful to new beginners.
 Next generation API design is the main focus of slide, a